-One of the most common signs of Alzheimer's, especially in the early stages, is forgetting recently learned information.
+One of the most common signs of Alzheimer's is memory loss, especially forgetting recently learned information.
 Others include forgetting important dates or events; asking for the same information over and over; relying on memory aids (e.g., reminder notes or electronic devices) or family members for things they used to handle on their own.

-What's typical?
+What's a typical age-related change?
 Sometimes forgetting names or appointments, but remembering them later.

 Challenges in planning or solving problems